v1sc0/stopemailspoofing/README.md

 A command-line tool written in Go (Golang) - based on the project [Spoofy](https://github.com/MattKeeley/Spoofy) - for analyzing the vulnerability of domain names to email spoofing attacks and suggesting changes for mitigation.

 ## How it works?
-[+] Accepts either a single domain name or provide a path to a list of domain names.
+[+] Accepts either a single domain name or a path to a list of domain names.

 [+] Checks if the entry corresponds to a organizational domain or a subdomain.